Ian Wilkerson, MT-BC

 John Mulcahy, MS, MT-BC

-John Mulcahy, MS, MT-BC is a Board-Certified Music therapist with specialties in improvisational and relationship-based musical interventions.
+John Mulcahy, MS, MT-BC is a Board-Certified Music Therapist with specialties in improvisational and relationship-based musical interventions.
 He believes that all individuals have potential for growth and that musical engagement is an enormously powerful force to help them achieve this growth.
+In addition to contracting with Bay Area Music Therapy, John is a staff music therapist at Children’s Hospital in Oakland, CA.

 Originally from the NYC area, John earned his Masters of Science in Music Therapy at Molloy College in Rockville Centre, NY.
 Along with holding Level One certification in Nordoff-Robbins music therapy, John has extensive experience utilizing the DIR/Floortime intervention model working with the special needs population after working as a music therapist at the Rebecca Center for Music Therapy in Rockville Centre, NY and as a teacher assistant at the Rebecca School in NYC.